-Be majoring in physics, astronomy, computer science or computer engineering.
+Be majoring in physics, astronomy, math, computer science or computer engineering.

 Demonstrate academic ability or potential.

-Be motivated to attend graduate school to study physics, astronomy, computer science or computer engineering or related fields at a participating UC or another institution.
+Be motivated to attend graduate school to study physics, astronomy, computer science or computer engineering, mathematical sciences, or related fields at a participating UC or another institution.

 - Academic information